White House left looking for answers after OPEC+ announces oil production cuts – KION546

 President Joe Biden now faces the reality that an already complex and tenuous bilateral relationship with Saudi Arabia has deeply fractured, the Western effort to isolate and shrink Russia’s war effort has taken a direct hit and the US economy and political picture have both grown more fragile.

+“Disappointment.
+We’re looking at what alternatives we may have” to bring down oil prices, Biden told reporters when asked his reaction to the OPEC+ news.

+“There’s a lot of alternatives.
+We haven’t made up our mind yet,” he added.

-Biden’s advisers are now re-doubling efforts to find policy and diplomatic options to address an unwelcome surprise.
+Biden’s advisers are now re-doubling efforts to find policy and diplomatic options to address the unwelcome surprise.

 The full scale of the fallout from Saudi Arabia-led oil cartel’s decision may not be apparent for months or longer, officials say.
 But they are also keenly aware just how many acutely important elements of the administration’s foreign and domestic agenda the production cut spills directly into.